December 14, 2018

 - Why does a person ask for forgiveness anyway?
 He must have done something grave and hurtful to others or possibly failed to act, that now he personally feels the obligation to ask for forgiveness.
 Did he deprive God?
 No!
 He deprived the living.
 Yes, prudently ask God for forgiveness but do not stop there.
 There must be atonement or reparation for the behavior.
 If none of the people are alive for you to approach and ask for forgiveness, then be accountable for your actions through kindness.
 Kindness towards others, animals, and the environment.
 That’s how you ask for forgiveness from God.
 Be accountable.
 Do reparations via kindness.

-- Pray not to say “thank you” to God…..
-God does not need your gratitude.
+- Pray not to just say “thank you” to God…..
+It is exemplary to be grateful but God does not need your gratitude.
 He wants you to share your goodwill or your prosperity.

 - Thank those who where there for you when you needed them.
 Be kind.